khofstadter/navigatingthedigitalworld.com/docs/cs220/cs220au.md

 - we can have a 10 min break in the middle
 - we must leave the room 10 min before the next class starts
 - who has a class to catch after this?

-## This page
-- revise this page from the top
+- next, let's revise this page from the top to help clarify what the digital portfolio and the research question are

 ### FAQ
 Can I develop a website with another software e.g. WordPress, Wix, Squarespace, etc?